-The growth of Adaro Group’s operations have also come with the opportunities to keep expanding the group’s operations domestically and internationally, as well as the need to optimize the group’s finances through investments in financial instruments.
+The Adaro Group operations have grown vertically to a much larger size as well as horizontally to include many different industries, both directly and indirectly related to its core business.
+Also come with this transformation are the opportunities to keep expanding the operations domestically and internationally as well as the need to optimize the group’s finances through cross-border investments in financial instruments.
 The Adaro Capital business pillar was established to take on all these roles to capitalize on the group’s financial resources and extensive networks for capturing profitable investment opportunities that will generate significant returns for the shareholders.

 Arindo Holdings (Mauritius) Limited (Arindo)

 Arindo is a public company listed on the Stock Exchange of Mauritius Ltd (SEM).
 Through its subsidiary, CTI, Arindo carries out an important role in investment holding and is actively engaging in the business of trading and brokerage of thermal and metallurgical coals.
 Arindo will continue to capture the opportunities arising from the growing energy sector in Asia Pacific by utilizing the solid platform provided by the group’s network of companies and its integrated businesses.

 ACL is a company under the Adaro Capital pillar established to be the Adaro Group’s treasury center for investments in financial instruments outside Indonesia to generate maximum value for the shareholders.